 – The variables NumResampling, NumSampleResampling, and NumMotionResampling shall be less than or equal to 1 for each decoded picture with nuh_layer_id included in the layer set with the index layerSetIdx.

-– ScalabilityId[ j ][ smIdx ] shall be equal to 0 for any smIdx value not equal to 2 and for any value of j for which layer_id_included_flag[ layerSetIdx ][ j ] is equal to 1.
+– ScalabilityId[ j ][ smIdx ] shall be equal to 0 for any smIdx value not equal to 2 and for any value of j for which layer_id_included_flag[ layerSetIdx ][ layer_id_in_nuh[ j ] ] is equal to 1.

 – For a layer with layer id iNuhLId equal to any of nuh_layer_id included in the layer set with the index layerSetIdx, the value of NumRefLayers[ iNuhLId ], which specifies the total number of direct and indirect dependent layers and is derived as in F.7.4.3.1, shall be less than or equal to 7.
+[Ed.
+(MH): This constraint does not limit the number of simulcast layers.
+Would it be better to simply state that the number of layers in the sub-bitstream shall be less than or equal to 8.]

 – All active SPSs shall have sps_extension_type_flag[ i ] equal to 0 only for i equal to 0, and in the range of 2 to 6, inclusive.